elvisguillen/heightllc.com/src/pages/team_member/john-akridge.md

 twitter: ''
 linkedin: 'https://www.linkedin.com/in/john-akridge-3a102012/'
 intro: >-
-  John Akridge is the Co-Founder, Managing Partner and, CEO of Height Capital Markets.
+  John Akridge is the Co-Founder, Managing Partner, and CEO of Height Capital Markets.
 details: >-
   John Akridge co-founded Height in 2008.
 Under his leadership, the firm grew